Annette von Droste-Hülshoff: Literary success

 The year 1840 marked a turning point in her career, however.
-In 1838, Droste had begun to frequent a literary salon in Münster, presided over by Elise Rüdiger, the "Hecken-Schriftstellergesellschaft."
+In 1838, Droste had begun to frequent a literary salon in Münster, presided over by Elise Rüdiger, the "Hecken-Schriftstellergesellschaft".
 One of its members was the young poet Levin Schücking.
-Droste had known his mother, the poetess Katharina Schücking-Busch, and had first met Levin in 1831.
+Droste had known his mother, the poet Katharina Schücking-Busch, and had first met Levin in 1831.
 Schücking had also published an admiring review of Droste's poetry collection and sought her help in writing his own book, Das malerische und romantische Westfalen ("Picturesque and Romantic Westphalia", 1840).
 The two soon formed a close friendship and Droste wrote a number of ballads for inclusion in the book, among them "Das Fräulein von Rodenschild" and "Der Tod des Erzbischofs Engelbert von Köln".
 Schücking encouraged her renewed literary creativity.
-In the winter of 1840—1841 she wrote her famous novella Die Judenbuche (The Jew's Beech, published 1842), inspired by a real murder near Bökerhof in the late 18th century.
+In the winter of 1840/1841 she wrote her famous novella Die Judenbuche (The Jew's Beech, published 1842), inspired by a real murder near Bökerhof in the late 18th century.
 The following autumn and winter, Droste and Schücking stayed at her brother-in-law's castle at Meersburg on Lake Constance, where Schücking had been given the task of cataloguing Baron von Laßberg's private library.
-While there, Schücking told Annette that her talent lay in lyric poetry, which relied on rare moments of inspiration.
+While there, Schücking told Droste that her talent lay in lyric poetry, which relied on rare moments of inspiration.
 Droste disagreed: she had no problem composing poetry in her head but had difficulty writing it down and the failure of her first book had not encouraged her to make the effort.
 Now she had a sympathetic reader in Schücking, she began to write in earnest, producing about fifty poems between October 1841 and April 1842.
 They include poems dedicated to Schücking, often on the theme of ageing (e.g. "Kein Wort", "O frage nicht"), and poems of self-analysis such as "Das Spiegelbild" ("The Image in the Mirror") and "Die Taxuswand" ("The Yew Hedge"), which looks back to her unhappy love affair with Straube.
 Other lyrics are the nature poems collected in the cycle "Heidebilder" ("Heath Pictures"), including such famous pieces as "Die Krähen" ("The Crows"), "Der Hünenstein", "Die Mergelgrube" ("The Marl Pit") and "Der Knabe im Moor" ("The Boy on the Moor").
 These often have an element of magical realism and supernatural terror.